Deebo Samuel Player Prop Bets for NFL Week 12 | San Francisco vs. Minnesota 11/28/2021

 Recent Performances

-- In last week's outing against the Jaguars, Samuel was targeted two times, totaling 15 yards on one reception (averaging 15 yards per grab).
+- Samuel put together a 15-yard performance against the Jaguars last week on one catch (15 yards per catch) while being targeted two times.

-- Samuel has also contributed with 11 grabs for 175 yards and one touchdown over his last three outings.
-He was targeted 16 times and averaged 58.3 receiving yards per game.
+- Samuel has chipped in with 175 yards on 11 grabs and one touchdown in his last three games.
+He was targeted 16 times and put up 58.3 receiving yards per game.

 Samuel's San Francisco Teammates